 In addition, the college admissions process gets more competitive every year, as the sheer amount of applications continues to rise.
 That means you need to really stand out.
 Don’t get intimidated by these admissions statistics.
 Once you know what Stanford is looking for, you can better tailor your college preparation and college application to meet their expectations.

 Let’s start with your grade point average (GPA).
-Stanford admissions officers will calculate based on your high school transcript, which you’ll submit with your overall application.
+Stanford admissions officers will calculate this based on your high school transcript, which you’ll submit with your overall application.

-The average SAT score totals and ACT composite scores for students admitted to Stanford varies (see table below).
-However, keep in mind that unless you fall into certain privileged categories (athletes, legacies, donors, etc.), your SAT/ACT score should be closer to the 75th percentile than the 25th percentile to ensure you’re maximizing your chances of admission.
+The range of SAT score and ACT composite scores for students admitted to Stanford variesThe table below shows the 25th through 75th percentile SAT and ACT scores, with the average Stanford SAT score being 1520 and the average Stanford ACT score being 35.
+However, keep in mind that unless you are affiliated with certain favored categories (athletes, legacies, donors, etc.), your SAT score or ACT score should be closer to the top of the listed range to ensure you’re maximizing your chances of admission.

 • Two teacher recommendations and one counselor letter

 • A $90 application fee or fee waiver